Magura National Park: The landscape

 Magurski National Park's landscape is typical of the Beskid Niski ridge and consists mainly of heavily forested low and medium peaks.
 The park features fancifully sculpted rocks.
 The huge Devil's Rock wrapped in mystery is the most prominent among these rock formations.
 The main part of the park consists of the Magura Wątkowska massif, with its highest peak Wątkowa at 847 m above sea level.
 Other significant hills are Magura (842 m), Wielka Góra (719 m) and Nad Tysowym (713 m).

 The Wisłoka river and its tributaries are some of the most important elements of the park.
 The Wisłoka is a typical mountain river, which creates picturesque ravines and frequently changes its course.

 The Kornuty nature reserve is located at the heart of the park, protecting the constellations of its fancifully sculpted sandstones.
 Their unusual shapes are due to erosion.
 The rocks conceal numerous fracture caves, including the best known Mroczna [Murky] Cave, whose corridors are 200 metres long.

 Flora and fauna

 Plant life is of a transitional character and reflects the park's location - between the Eastern and Western Carpathians.
 The majority of the park is forest.
 Spruce is not frequent here, which means that the woodland is for the most part natural.

 The park is rich in animal life - there are 137 species of birds, including several endangered such as the eagle and eagle-owl as well as the stork.
-There are also 35 endangered mammal species including the brown bear (they roam back and forth between Poland and Slovakia), lynx, wildcat, wolf and otter.
+There are also 35 endangered mammal species including the brown bear (they roam back and forth between Poland and Slovakia), Eurasian lynx, European wildcat, gray wolf and Eurasian otter.
 One can also find fish, snakes, salamanders and numerous insects.
 It is estimated that within the park there are 200 species of endangered animals.